grapa-dev/grapa/docs-src/docs/syntax/namespace_scoping.md

 ## Summary

 Grapa's namespace scoping system provides powerful tools for managing variable visibility and lifetime.
+The system includes:

+**Core Namespace Variables:**
+- `$global` - Global variables accessible from anywhere
+- `$this` - Current object's namespace
+- `$local` - Local variables within current block scope

+**Special Context Variables:**
+- `$parent` - Access to calling function's local namespace
+- `$root` - Reference to root widget in GUI applications
+- `$self` - Reference to current widget being processed

-By understanding and properly using `$global`, `$this`, and `$local`, you can write robust, thread-safe code that avoids variable conflicts and maintains clear scope boundaries.
+By understanding and properly using these namespace variables, you can write robust, thread-safe code that avoids variable conflicts and maintains clear scope boundaries.

+**Key Takeaways**:
-**Key Takeaway**: Always declare function variables as `$local` to ensure thread safety and avoid conflicts with parent scopes.
+- Always declare function variables as `$local` to ensure thread safety
+- Use `$parent` for function communication and callback patterns
+- Use `$root` and `$self` for GUI widget manipulation
+- Leverage `$local`'s automatic parameter list initialization for introspection